DigitalState/Authentication/reference/api/config.md

 ### Response

 A JSON array of objects.
-Each object represents a config and contains the following properties:
+Each object contains the following properties:

 | Name | Value | Description |
 | ---- | ----- | ----------- |